Event Policies and Procedures

 - The amount of security and EMS required will be at the discretion of the Director of Student Activities or designee.
 The Director of Student Activities or designee may change the criteria for having Security present, based on the risk associated with the event or activity.

 Note: Only two outside guests per NSU student organization member will be allowed to attend any student organization event.

 Student organizations may be required to have security at their event, per the above policy.
-Student organization leaders will need to meet with a member of the Student Activities staff one week prior to their event to discuss final logistics.
-Student organizations will be charged $100 for security for your event.
-Below is a table for the standard cost of police, EMS and security services:
+Student organization leaders will need to meet with a member of the Student Activities staff two weeks prior to their event to discuss final logistics.

 Individuals or groups wishing to show a video recording via VHS, DVD or any other means may do so only if: